NaughtyMonk/UV_Channel_Cleaner/README.md

 - Merge UV channels by materials or by loose parts
 - Automatically selects the best UV map based on scoring
-- Removes redundant UV channels
+- Deletes bad UV maps
-- Allows protecting specific UV layers from deletion
+- Lets you exclude specific UV maps from deletion
-- Reorders UV maps — manage layer positions which Blender does not support natively
+- Change UV map position
 - Includes a user panel in the 3D Viewport (UV Tools tab)

 ## Installation